nicm42/100-days-of-code-v2/log.md

 **Day 62: 6th September 2020**
 Finally sorted out the submit problems in Guess the Number.
 Which meant I could then start on the CSS.

+**Day 63: 7th September 2020**
+Finished off Guess the Number!
+It's looking so much better now.
+But I need to test it on my phone and Parcel's localhost doesn't allow that.
+So I'll have to upload it in order to test it.
+It also means that I think I'll go back to Gulp - I do have it set up and sorted now, which is what takes the most amount of time.
+And at least it involves fewer files.